cardeliverynetwork/openapi.net/cdnlink/README.txt

 CDNLINK_API_URL - URL of the Car Delivery Network API CDNLINK_API_KEY - Your API key
 CDNLINK_FTP_HOST - The FTP host CdnLink should connect to for job updates.
-CDNLINK_FTP_ROOT (optional) - The directory CdnLink should look in to find its updates CDNLINK_FTP_USER - FTP Username
+CDNLINK_FTP_USER - FTP Username
 CDNLINK_FTP_PASS - FTP Password